Abstract botanical architecture combining plants, material and spatial rhythm

 Inspiration begins long before design.
 It emerges from landscapes, climates and cultures — from Mediterranean light to Californian openness, from mineral grounds to living plant forms.

 These origins do not dictate form.
-They inform sensitivity, rhythm and restraint.
+They shape sensitivity, rhythm and restraint.

-Inspiration is drawn from what already exists — land, light, silence, and time.
+Inspiration is drawn from what is already there — land, light, silence and time.

 Material & Sensory Cues